-It not only helps keep your dog safe from a number of medical issues, but it also helps reduce overpopulation.
-Every day, pets across the nation are euthanized because shelters don’t have space or resources to care for them.
-By spaying or neutering your dog, you are helping to stop this tragic problem.
+Spaying or neutering your dog is an integral part of responsible pack leadership.It not only helps keep your dog safe from several medical issues, but it also helps reduce overpopulation.
+Every day, pets across the nation are euthanized because shelters don’t have the space or resources to care for them.
+You are helping to stop this tragic problem by spaying or neutering your dog.

 Follow pre-op and post-op instructions carefully.
 If you have questions, don’t hesitate to call your vet.

 How Old Does My Dog Need to Be?

 The American Veterinary Medical Association recently endorsed Early Age Neutering, which can be done as early as two months or two pounds, but the average age is four months.
 Specific laws in your area may require your dog to be spayed or neutered by a certain age.

 Where Can I Find a Low-Cost Spay/Neuter Service in My Area?

 The ASPCA has an excellent database where you can look for vets offering discounted services in your area.

 Should I Wait Until My Female Dog Has Had One Litter Before Spaying?

 No, it’s easier on your dog to have the surgery before her first heat.
 Plus, allowing your dog to have some puppies contributes to the pet overpopulation problem.
 If you’d like to give your children the experience of seeing a birth, consider fostering a dog already pregnant at a local rescue or shelter.